Telephone and Data Systems, Inc. research snapshot

 information Richness

 B-level information richness.
 TDS has public SEC filings, quarterly earnings releases, analyst reports from J.P.
-Morgan and Raymond James, and Wikipedia coverage, but the post-sale company lacks a long standalone earnings track record as a pure broadband and tower company.
+Morgan, Citi, and Raymond James, and Wikipedia coverage.
+The post-sale company has about a year of standalone history since the August 2025 sale closed, which is short for establishing a reliable normalized earnings baseline.

 bias Check